Public liability, slips, trips and injury

 We need to know:

-The height of the hazard.
+The height of the hazard on the pavement.
 Generally the hazard needs to be vertical.
 The law states that anything under 20mm will not usually be deemed a high enough hazard to make a claim.

 The simplest way to let us assess the height of the hazard is to take a photograph with a 10 pence piece on its edge pressed up against the hazard.
 If the top of the coin is not higher than the hazard, then it is unlikely that a claim can progress.
 Obviously, the direction of travel has to be towards the vertical face of the hazard to create the trip.